simon-brooke/the-great-game/doc/Game_Play.md

 And with the emergence of intelligent behaviour comes the emergence of possibilities for negotiation, for diplomacy, for dynamic, unscripted, friendships and romances.
 Which means, there are things you can do to interact with every non-player character, even ones who are not 'plot' characters, other than just kill them.

-And as now gameplay possibilities emerge, as new stories emerge organically out of the dynamically changing relationships between non-player characters in the world, the need for scripting decreases.
+And as new gameplay possibilities emerge, as new stories emerge organically out of the dynamically changing relationships between non-player characters in the world, the need for scripting decreases.

 The problem with scripting is that it greatly limits player agency.
 The story can only have one of a few predetermined -- literally, scripted -- endings.
 This is clearly expressed in [a review of Red Dead Redemption 2](https://youtu.be/_JRikiQyzLA) which I recomment to you; but is equally true of almost all other games.